BioinformaticsSpring2015/BioinformaticsMaterials/softwareLab.md

 **Windows**

 * **Text editor:** [Notepad++](http://notepad-plus-plus.org) or [jEdit](http://www.jedit.org)
 * **Unix shell:** [Cygwin](https://www.cygwin.com), which has the option to install perl, python and other languages as well.
-If you install this, you should include (at the very least) the following packages: perl, python, nano
+If you install this, you should include (at the very least) the following packages: perl, python, nano, wget, zip, unzip, make.

 **Mac**